gvwilson/sdxpy/en/src/parser/index.md

     -   the `+`, `*`, and `^` operators, where `+` has the lowest precedence and `^` has the highest

 2. Write tests for your tokenizer.

+### Using the right tools {: .exercise}

+1. Rewrite the regular expression parser from this chapter using the [pyparsing][pyparsing] module.

+2. Did learning this module take more or less time than solving the problem without it?
+    How many times would you have to use the module to amortize its learning overhead?